 For Questions on the International Research Poster Session

-Contact Terence Miller, Director of the Office of International Education at firstname.lastname@example.org or x8-7289
+Contact Terence Miller, Director of the Office of International Education at firstname.lastname@example.org or 8-7289

 For Assistance in Creating Posters:

-The Office of Research and Sponsored Programs in conjunction with the Ott Memorial Writing Center, will be hosting informational sessions on Creating Posters for Conferences and Advanced Poster Creation.
-These sessions are open to all faculty and students.
+The Office of Research and Sponsored Programs in partnership with the Ott Memorial Writing Center will be hosting an informational session on Creating Posters for Conferences.
+This session is open to all faculty and students.
 Attendees will learn how to condense a project into a poster format best practices for poster creation, and examples of what makes a successful poster.
-If interested please register by sending an e-mail to email@example.com.

 Important Note on Proprietary and Confidential Information